jbprek/KafkaWorks/udemy-certification/questions/07-streams.md

 1. Kafka=>External
 2. Kafka=>Kafka
 3. External=>Kafka
-e exactly once processing if you have a Kafka to Kafka topology.

 ## Question 6 (2-5)
 We have a store selling shoes.
 What dataset is a great candidate to be modeled as a KTable in Kafka Streams?